 Before heading to their local DMV office, we’ll examine what they need to know.

-DMV Driver’s License Renewal for Senior Drivers in 2022
+DMV Driver’s License Renewal for Senior Drivers

 Certain States require senior citizens over 70 years old to go to their local DMV office to renew their driver’s license.
 This contrasts with those 69 years and below who can register online.